chinthan000/Morse-Code-generator/README.md

 Update COM3 in the Python script if needed.

 Run the Python file:
 bash
 Copy
 Edit
 python voice_to_morse.py
-🎥 Demo
-Add a short video or GIF here if you have one!

-💡 Future Ideas
-Add LED blink alongside buzzer sound.

-Display Morse code visually on an LCD.

 Add support for multiple languages.